AustralianAntarcticDivision/rbgm/README.md

 #> [7] "boundaryvertices" "extra"
 ```

-There are two functions for converting from the raw .bgm data structures to `Spatial` objects, as defined in the `sp` package.
+There are functions for converting from the raw .bgm data structures to `Spatial` objects, as defined in the `sp` package.
 (Spatial objects are formal GIS-like data that store a table of attribute data against a set of matching polygons, lines or points.)

 -   `boxSpatial` converts to a `SpatialPolygonsDataFrame`, with a table of attributes relevant to the boxes
--   `faceSpatial` converts to a `SpatialLinesDataFram`, with attributes for the faces (straight line edges that define box boundaries)
+-   `faceSpatial` converts to a `SpatialLinesDataFrame`, with attributes for the faces (straight line edges that define box boundaries)
+-   `nodeSpatial` converts to a \`SpatialPointsDataFrame, with attributes for the unique vertices in the model
+-   `pointSpatial` converts to a `SpatialPointsDataFrame`, with attributes for all instances of the vertices in the model (faces share vertices)
+-   `boundarySpatial` converts just the boundary path to `SpatialPolygonsDataFrame`

-From these conversions we can export to GIS formats like shapefiles.
+From these conversions we can export to GIS formats like GeoPackage.

 It's important to note that the Spatial objects cannot store the full topological and attribute information present in the .bgm, so these are convenience converters that are one-way.
 We can generate .bgm from these objects, but it cannot be stored in just one Spatial object.